TOTAL Therapy Study XVI for Newly Diagnosed Patients with Acute Lymphoblastic Leukemia (TOTXVI)

 TOTXVI is the 16th in a series of studies for children with acute lymphoblastic leukemia (ALL).
-The TOTAL studies began in 1962 at St. Jude.
-Each study has built on what has been learned from past TOTAL studies, new discoveries at St. Jude, and advances from other groups treating childhood leukemia around the world.
+The Total studies began in 1962 at St. Jude.
+Each study has built on what we have learned from past Total studies, discoveries at St. Jude, and work from other groups treating childhood leukemia worldwide.

-Earlier studies showed that most children with ALL can have a long-term remission (no evidence of disease) if they get strong chemotherapy (chemo) with several drugs.
-Some treatments in the past also included radiation to the brain.
+Earlier studies showed that most children with ALL can have long-term remission (no evidence of disease) if they get strong chemotherapy (chemo) with several drugs.
+Past treatments also included radiation to the brain.

 The study’s main goals were to:

-- improve the survival rates of children with acute lymphoblastic leukemia.
+- Improve the survival rates of children with ALL

-- find out if a higher dose of a drug called PEG-asparaginase (PEG-ASP) would yield better results than a standard dose without more side effects
+- Find out if a higher dose of a drug called PEG-asparaginase (PEG-ASP) would give better results than a standard dose, without more side effects

-- learn if giving more intense treatment to high-risk patients increases survival rates over past studies
+- Learn if giving more intense treatment to high-risk patients would increase their survival rates over past studies

-- find out if giving more intensive chemo into the fluid around the brain and spinal cord (CSF) for high-risk patients would prevent the leukemia from coming back (relapse) in the CSF
+- Find out if stronger chemo, into the fluid around the brain and spinal cord (CSF) for high-risk patients would prevent the leukemia from coming back (relapse) in the CSF

-- test new methods to measure minimal residual disease (MRD) to help adjust the intensity of treatment to the risk of relapse
+- Test new ways to measure any remaining disease (MRD) and adjust treatments to reduce the risk of relapse

-- use stool samples to learn more about preventing and treating infections in children and young adults with ALL
+- Examine stool samples to learn more about preventing and treating infections in ALL patients

-- learn more about how drugs affect the brain’s structure and function, and how they are influenced by genetic factors
+- Learn more about how drugs affect the brain’s structure and function, and how the drugs are influenced by genetic factors

 When was this study done?